rockstor/rockstor-doc/email_setup.rst

 Email Notifications
 ===================

-Rockstor integrates an easy to use e-mail/postfix configuration section that enables e-mail notifications.
-By default all local root (system) e-mail will be forwarded to a specified e-mail address.
-This is accomplished by using a dedicated (configurable) e-mail account that Rockstor can login too and send e-mail from.
+Rockstor integrates an easy to use email/postfix configuration section that enables email notifications.
+By default all local root (system) email will be forwarded to a specified email address.
+This is accomplished by using a dedicated (configurable) email account that Rockstor can login too and send email from.

 .. _email_setup: